jackfmaxwell/Lost-Dungeons/Readme.md

 The game is steam integrated and uses the SteamP2P system to host games.
 Players can join and invite their friends using steam.

+The code heavily refrences the SOLID principles, specifically Single-responsibility princple.
+A single player class which handles animation, movement, input, combat, skills, is split into many different subclasses which handle only one specific thing.

 ## Next Steps

 There is some final fixes to sort out with networking objects, and after that I will create a collection of items to balance as well as new levels that encourage player build specifiaction.